kseniabandarenka/bdui_challenge_app/README.md

 ## Overview

-BDUI Challenges is a Flutter application that implements the **Backend Driven UI** approach, where the server manages application logic and UI structure, while the client focuses on rendering.
+BDUI Challenges is a Flutter application that implements the **Backend Driven UI** approach, where the server manages application logic, the template server defines UI structure, and the client focuses on rendering.
 The application serves as a daily goals tracking system.

 ## What Problem Does It Solve?

 This prototype demonstrates how to build applications where:
-- **Server controls both logic and UI** of the application
+- **Main Server controls business logic** while **Template Server defines UI**
 - **Client acts as a renderer** that displays server-defined interfaces
 - **Dynamic UI updates** without requiring client app updates